DesaiVishal-16/FSJS2.O/Javascript/readme.md

 # <img height="24px" src="https://cdn-icons-png.flaticon.com/512/5968/5968292.png"> `Q&A:`

-### 1. Create a variable.js file and declare variables and assign string, boolean, undefined andnull data types,Display all the value with their data type.
+### 1. Create a variable.js file and declare variables and assign string, boolean, undefined and null data types,Display all the value with their data type.

 ```js
 let str='stringsss';